 In general, decompression sickness (DCS) is caused by the generation of gas bubbles within the vasculature and organ tissues.
 These bubbles are caused by excess dissolved gas in body fluids, which are from breathing compressed gas while subjected to high pressures during dives.
-During appropriate decompression, this dissolved gas is ventilated out of the body through the lungs without significant bubble formation.
+This dissolved gas is ventilated out of the body during appropriate decompression through the lungs without significant bubble formation.
 In DCS, excess dissolved gas is subjected to pressures low enough to precipitate bubbles in blood and tissues, causing obstruction and inflammation.
 This usually occurs during the ascent of a dive when there is a reduction of ambient pressures.

 Inner ear decompression sickness is extremely rare.
-Although the total number and frequency of IEDCS in divers is unknown, a source reports an incidence of 0.2-0.3% per recreational dive.
-It has been estimated that there is a 0.01-0.095% risk of any form of DCS, depending on the diving population.
+Although the total number and frequency of IEDCS in divers is unknown, a source reports an incidence of 0.2 to 0.3% per recreational dive.
+It has been estimated that there is a 0.01 to 0.095% risk of any form of DCS, depending on the diving population.

 Approximately one-quarter of recreational divers that present with neurologic decompression sickness will have vestibular-cochlear involvement.
 Right-to-left shunts were also found in 81% of patients diagnosed with inner ear DCS compared to 25% of patients that never developed DCI.
 This possibly suggests an increased risk to develop inner ear DCS in patients with venous-arterial shunts.

-Studies have shown that the frequency of IEDCS represents between 24-34% of all patients studied.
+Studies have shown that the frequency of IEDCS represents between 24 to 34% of all patients studied.

 The pathophysiology of inner ear decompression sickness (IEDCS) remains incompletely understood.
-General causes of IEDCS are similar to those that cause DCS in other organ systems, as described above.
+As described above, general causes of IEDCS are similar to those that cause DCS in other organ systems.
 Primary factors include inadequate decompression, deep-diving requiring decompression stops, and inadequate surface time to re-equilibrate nitrogen.
 Immersion, exercise, and warm temperatures are important factors that can increase the risk of developing DCS by increasing inert gas uptake while under pressure.
 In contrast, these same factors increase inert gas elimination during decompression, thereby reducing the risk.

 History and Physical